Children's Hospital is part of the UPMC family.

 As the fetus grows bigger, the tight opening may squeeze the blood supply to the intestine and/or the bowel may twist around itself.
 Either or both of these problems can lead to poor intestinal function and long-term feeding problems after the baby is born.

 Gastroschisis is relatively uncommon, occurring in only about one of 5,000 births.
-About 10% of infants with gastroschisis also have an intestinal atresia in which a portion of the intestine does not develop, but gastroschisis is hardly ever associated with other illnesses.
+About 10 percent of infants with gastroschisis also have an intestinal atresia in which a portion of the intestine does not develop, but gastroschisis is hardly ever associated with other illnesses.

 Gastroschisis can be seen as early as 14 weeks into a pregnancy; it is often diagnosed long before the baby is born.
 The mother can be tested for elevated alpha-fetoprotein (AFP).
 This is a substance produced by the fetus that is found in fetal serum, amniotic fluid, and the mother's bloodstream.
 When the mother's levels are elevated, it may mean that the baby is losing some from his or her body.
 The obstetrician searches for defects with a highly detailed ultrasound; an ultrasound image of a fetus with gastroschisis shows loops of intestines floating freely in amniotic fluid.
 More frequent ultrasounds are then used to monitor the fetus.